NFL Power Rankings Week 16: Review and Reaction to 2018 League Standings

 Philadelphia's season is on the line and Nick Foles comes to the rescue.
 Sound familiar?

 With Carson Wentz nursing a back injury, Foles stepped up and helped the Eagles pull out a 30-23 victory on the road over the previously 11-2 Rams.
-And while the his numbers (270 yards, zero touchdowns and one interception) may not jump off the page, he proved he can still lead the team to a win in the clutch.
+And while his numbers (270 yards, zero touchdowns and one interception) may not jump off the page, he proved he can still lead the team to a win in the clutch.

 And perhaps most importantly, the Foles-Alshon Jeffery connection is still alive and well.
 The two recaptured their magic by connecting eight times for 160 yards on Sunday.